microsoft/build25-LAB309/Lab-Instructions/Exercise-2.md

     ![Index Management](/Lab-Instructions/Images/2.index-management.png)
 1. You can now click the **Search** button.
 If you leave the search query empty you should get 4 results/hotels.

-What happened and why did this work?
+**What happened and why did this work?**

-* If you refer to line 32 in [app.py](/src/app.py), the Python app is using the environment variable AZURE_AI_SEARCH_ENDPOINT to connect to the Azure AI Search you just added.
-So as long as you set the environment variable on your local machine, you will be able to reach the Search service.
+* If you refer to line 32 in [app.py](/src/app.py), the Python app is using the environment variable `AZURE_AI_SEARCH_ENDPOINT` to connect to the Azure AI Search you just added.
+As long as you set the environment variable on your local machine, you will be able to reach the Search service.
     ```
     search_endpoint = os.environ.get('AZURE_AI_SEARCH_ENDPOINT')
     ```